panoply/spx/docs/site/attributes.md

 ## data-spx-hover

 Performs a prefetch of the `href` url upon mouse enter (hover).
 By default, hover pre-fetching is enabled but expects attribute annotation on links.
-You can have SPX execute pre-fetching on all `<a>` links by setting the `trigger` option to `href` in `SPX.connect()`.
+You can have SPX execute pre-fetching on all `<a>` links by setting the `trigger` option to `href` in `spx.connect()`.
 If you have set `trigger` to `href`then you do not need to define the attribute on links, unless you wish to skip executing the pre-fetch for occurring, in such a case your annotate the href element with a `false` hover attribute, eg: `<a data-spx-hover="false">`.

-If you set hover pre-fetching to `false` in your `SPX.connect()` settings then annotations will be ignored and hover pre-fetching will be disabled.
+If you set hover pre-fetching to `false` in your `spx.connect()` settings then annotations will be ignored and hover pre-fetching will be disabled.

 > On mobile devices the the prefetch will execute on the `touchstart` event